vite-pwa/vite-plugin-pwa/README.md

 const updateSW = registerSW({
   auto: true,
   onNeedRefresh() {
-    // WARNING: this method will never be called when auto=true.
+    // WARNING: this method will never be called when auto=true,
+    // and so, you can omit it
   },
   onOfflineReady() {
     // ...